Kerbalism/Kerbalism/README.md

 ### SUPPORTED MODS

 Most mods work together with this one, others don't.
 Such is life.
-For a non-exaustive list of supported mods have a look inside the Support folder.
+For a non-exhaustive list of supported mods have a look inside the Support folder.
 Some of the interactions deserve a special mention:

 SCANsat:
-- sensors consume EC in background and their cost is evalued by the planner EC
+- sensors consume EC in background and their cost is evaluated by the planner EC
 - sensors are shut down and restarted in background depending on EC availability

 DeepFreeze: